 Long-form over Short-form:

 Surely not!
 But it’s true.
 Longer content (2000-3000 words) means more opportunities for SEO, and subsequently better conversion rates.
-This is because they’re good for backlinks and organic links.
+This is because they’re good for organically attracting natural backlinks.
 Readers can pull mass information from a long-form post (hyperlinks), and their repost quality is endless.
 With regards to the actual content, an estimated 4% of visitors will read it all the way through, therefore the other 96% need nurturing by giving them exactly what they’re looking for.

 Pleasing the Audience:

 Giving your audience what they want – this is how to improve blog traffic consistently.
 Provide the information that audiences feel they need and can get from only one source…you.

 Patel’s “7 Proven Strategies to Increase your Blogs Traffic by 206%” suggests using a three-pronged model to entice audiences to a website, and ultimately purchasing a service or product.
 These are Awareness, Consideration, and Purchase.